-Furthermore, works are underway for the adoption of the New Deal for Consumers, launched in April 2018 by the European Commission (ie, a package of new provisions with the purpose of improving the level of consumer protection in the EU).
+Furthermore, work is under way on the adoption of the New Deal for Consumers, launched in April 2018 by the European Commission (ie, a package of new provisions with the purpose of improving the level of consumer protection in the EU).
 The main purpose of the initiative is to empower qualified entities to start actions on behalf of consumers, as well as to provide the competent authorities of the member states with stronger sanctioning powers in the field of consumer law and to attain a higher level of protection for consumers in online marketplaces.
-More specifically, the European legislature is working on the drafting and the approval of the Representative Action Directive, aimed at modernising and replacing Directive 2009/22/EC.
-On 22 June 2020, the European Parliament and Council negotiators agreed on a preliminary text for the Representative Action Directive, which now has to be examined by the European Parliament and the Council of Ministers of the EU for approval.
-The Representative Action Directive would introduce a harmonised model for representative action in all member states, in order to ensure that consumers are protected against mass harm and, at the same time, to ensure appropriate defences from abusive lawsuits.
-Besides general consumer law, the scope of the Representative Action Directive would include violations in matters including, but not limited to, data protection, telecommunications, the environment and health.
+More specifically, the Representative Action Directive, aimed at modernising and replacing Directive 2009/22/EC, was adopted on 25 November 2020.

+The Representative Action Directive introduced a harmonised model for representative action in all member states, to ensure that consumers are protected against mass harm and, at the same time, to ensure appropriate defences from abusive lawsuits.
+Besides general consumer law, the scope of the Representative Action Directive includes violations in matters including, but not limited to, data protection, telecommunications, the environment and health.
+The member states have until 25 December 2022 to transpose the Directive into their national legal orders and until 25 June 2023 to apply national provisions transposing the Directive.